ChrisNeedham200/loadimpact-docs/jekyll/_v3/frequently-asked-questions/what-ip-addresses-are-used-by-load-impact.md

 54.208.147.247

-This is only for URL generated tests from within the Load Impact platform.
+This is only for URL generated tests from within the LoadImpact platform.

 **Proxy Recorder IP addresses:**